kcummings1/clicky_game/README.md

 -------------------------------------------------------------------------------

-Many thanks for taking the time and consideration out of your day to look at my github.
+Again, many thanks for taking the time and consideration to look at my github.

 * https://www.linkedin.com/in/kobi-cummings/